stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ---

 ## get the raw data
-- I received the raw sequnecing data from Peter on a hard drive, and copied all to the lustre environment as is into the directory 02_RAW
+- I received the raw sequencing data from Peter on a hard drive, and copied all to the lustre environment as is into the directory 02_RAW
-- want to collect all of the fastq files into one place, and then begin processing them
+- want to collect all of the FASTQ files into one place, and then begin processing them

 ```shell
 cd ${WORKING_DIR}/02_RAW